Frequently Asked QuestionsBack

-For information relating to the rural address number for your property, contact Council's Asset Department on phone
+For information relating to the rural address number for your property, contact Council on 07 4761 5300.

 All rural areas have been addressed but the process is ongoing as houses are built on vacant lots.
 Numbers must be easily read from the roadway to enable a property to be identified by emergency services vehicles, taxis, service authorities and the general public.